jes5199/tropetransmission/README.md

 [~b<20,5147>~b<,5147>~eh<50,5146>~eh<53,5146>~sp_rr<20,5147>~sp_rr<,5147>~uk_ey<50,5146>~uk_ey<51,5146>~sh<20,5165>~sh<,5165>~iy<50,5164>~iy<42,5164>~iy<50,5194>~iy<25,5194>~iy<50,5147>~iy<59,5147>~s<20,5147>~s<,5147>_<71,>]
 ```

 Each phoneme in DECtalk has an optional duration and pitch specification.
 The four-digit pitch notation is TropeTrainer-specific and is not supported by other copies of DECtalk.
+The first digit controls volume, and the next three are the pitch in Hz.
+Trope Trainer always uses volume 5.

 ```
-~b<20,5147> = "buh" 20 milliseconds, 5 volume, 14.7 pitch
+~b<20,5147> = "buh" 20 milliseconds, 5 volume, 147Hz pitch
 ```

 Also unique to TT's copy of DECTalk is pitch slides.
 A phoneme with a four-digit pitch will slide from the previous pitch to the target pitch over the entire duration of the phoneme.
 TT repeats phonemes so that it can sling a slide for 50ms followed by holding the pitch for the rest of the syllable's duration:

 ```
-~b<20,5147>   brief "buh" at pitch 14.7
+~b<20,5147>   brief "buh" at pitch 147
-~eh<50,5146>  slide down on "eh" to 14.6 for 50ms
+~eh<50,5146>  slide down on "eh" to 146 for 50ms
-~eh<53,5146>  hold "eh" at 14.6 for 53ms
+~eh<53,5146>  hold "eh" at 146 for 53ms
 ```

 Each tropedef has some global definitions for its melody style: